 Columbia brain institute co-director and Nobel laureate steps down over Epstein ties

-Richard Axel said in a statement that he will resign as co-director of the Zuckerman Mind Brain Behavior Institute to focus on his own research.
+Richard Axel said he will resign as co-director of the Zuckerman Mind Brain Behavior Institute to focus on his own research.

 Image: Dr. Richard Axel

-Richard Axel said in a Tuesday statement that he will resign as co-director of the Zuckerman Mind Brain Behavior Institute to focus on his own research and teaching.
+Richard Axel said in a statement that he will resign as a co-director of the Zuckerman Mind Brain Behavior Institute to focus on his own research and teaching.

-He marks the latest in a string of public figures in the U.S. and in Europe — including academic leaders — who have stood down from senior positions after their links to Epstein were revealed in the millions of files released by the Justice Department related to the disgraced financier.
+He is the latest in a string of public figures in the U.S. and Europe — including academic leaders — who have stepped aside from senior positions after their links to Epstein were revealed in the millions of files related to the disgraced financier released by the Justice Department.

 "My past association with Jeffrey Epstein was a serious error in judgment, which I deeply regret.
 I apologize for compromising the trust of my friends, students, and colleagues," Axel wrote.